 La Union Latina

 La Union Latina is a student group affiliated with the Hispanic House of Studies that seeks to nurture the body of Christ with a particular care for the Latina/o community.
 Its mission is to facilitate opportunities for ministry, fellowship and service responding to issues affecting Latinas/os in the United States and abroad.
 While the focus of the group is on Latina/o communities, the group hopes to provide opportunities for both Latina/o and non-Latina/o students to get involved in these conversations and activities.The group hosts several social and educational programs throughout the year.
 Contact the Hispanic House of Studies at (919) 660-3599 for current student leadership.

 New Creation Arts exists to foster creative, theological, and liturgical engagement with the arts at Duke Divinity School and the surrounding and global community.
 It does this through regular art exhibits in the Divinity School, including an annual, themed Juried Arts Exhibit; fellowship activities, and lending support to other groups hosting arts-related events.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

-This is an active group of students at Duke Divinity School that is dedicated to prayer, worship, fellowship, and study.
+This is an active group of students at Duke Divinity School closely affiliated with the Presbyterian/Reformed House of Study that is dedicated to prayer, worship, fellowship, and study.
 All Reformed-minded students are invited to participate, as well as those of other Christian denominations.
-Biweekly RSA lunch meetings take on contemporary Christian issues regarding faith as Christians, denominational matters, and issues in the world at large.
-Members of RSA seek to encourage one another in ministry and service and worship regularly at Presbyterian and Reformed churches throughout the Triangle community.
+Biweekly lunch meetings take on contemporary Christian issues regarding faith as Christians, denominational matters, and issues in the world at large.
+Members of this group seek to encourage one another in ministry and service and worship regularly at Presbyterian and Reformed churches throughout the Triangle community.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

 Sacred Dance Group